When to apply

 The Ministry of Education, Culture, Sports, Science and Technology (MEXT) of Japan offers scholarships to international students who wish to study at Japanese universities under the Japanese Government (MEXT) Scholarship Program.

 Tokyo Tech recommends the scholarship candidates from among the applicants for International Graduate Program (A) (IGP(A)) to MEXT.
 Applicants who wish to receive the scholarship must apply for it with the application for IGP(A).
 There are two schemes for recommendation: Priority and General.
 There are a few differences between the two in terms of eligibility conditions and qualifications for extension of the scholarship period.
 Applicants are not able to choose the recommendation scheme as the available schemes differ by program.
-The recommendation scheme of each program is shown in "The allocation of MEXT Scholarships for International Graduate Program (A) Commencing in September 2022."
-(To be updated in September 2022 for the programs commencing in 2023.)
+The recommendation scheme of each program is shown in "The allocation of MEXT Scholarships for International Graduate Program (A) Commencing in September 2023."

 Some IGP(A) programs have recommendation slots under the Priority scheme.
 Anybody who meets the qualifications and conditions stated below has a chance to be recommended, but preference is given to those with a nationality of the countries designated by MEXT (see appendix).